jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (a) there are sufficient carbon dioxide credits available in the importer’s carbon dioxide account to offset the excess emissions (whether such credits may have resulted from banking overachievement under section 178 or from 1 or more transfers of carbon dioxide credits into the importer’s carbon dioxide account under section 180); or
   (b) the importer can defer their obligation under section 179.
 (2) The charges are,—
-  (a) from 1 January 2023,—
+  (a) from 1 January 2025,—
-    (i) $22.50 per gram of carbon dioxide in excess multiplied by the number of used vehicles in the fleet; and (ii) $45.00 per gram of carbon dioxide in excess multiplied by the number of new vehicles in the fleet; and (b) from 1 January 2025,—
+    (i) $33.75 per gram of carbon dioxide in excess multiplied by the number of used vehicles in the fleet; and (ii) $67.50 per gram of carbon dioxide in excess multiplied by the number of new vehicles in the fleet; and (b) from 1 January 2026,—
+    (i) $7.50 per gram of carbon dioxide in excess multiplied by the number of used vehicles in the fleet; and (ii) $15.00 per gram of carbon dioxide in excess multiplied by the number of new vehicles in the fleet; and (c) from 1 January 2028,—
     (i) $33.75 per gram of carbon dioxide in excess multiplied by the number of used vehicles in the fleet; and (ii) $67.50 per gram of carbon dioxide in excess multiplied by the number of new vehicles in the fleet.
 (3) The charges payable under this section are land transport revenue for the purposes of the Land Transport Management Act 2003.